erinmoulton/DS4002_CS3/README.md

 # Materials

-Within the "Materials" folder you will find the Scripts folder.
+Within the "Materials" folder you will also find the Scripts folder.
 The "SCRIPTS" folder contains the Collab Notebook Python code necessary to complete the case study.

 Also within the "Materials" folder, there is materials to familiarze the student to the case study.
 First, "2016: A Year of Progress For Music" is a blog post reflecting on the signficant growth the American music industry saw in 2016 due to the rise of streaming.
 Next, "A Guide to TIme Series Analysis in Python," serves as a detailed guide explaining the key concepts behind time series analysis.
 Lastly, "Trend Changepoints," provides information on how to implement changepoints into your time series analysis project.
 Each of these pieces will be helpful to the student conducting this case study.